Bas3dBoi/test/Student Labs/environment_setup.md

 ### Step 1: Environment Setup

 1. Ensure Python 3.8 or later is installed on your machine.
+2. Ensure node.js is installed on your system, this is required in order for playwright to function properly.
+Follow the link to download and install the latest version of [Node.js](https://nodejs.org/en)
-2. Clone the project GitHub repository to your local machine.
+4. Clone the project GitHub repository to your local machine.
-3. Open the project. *This lab and subsequent labs use Visual Studio Code for Windows.*
+5. Open the project. *This lab and subsequent labs use Visual Studio Code for Windows.*
-4. Open a command prompt and do the following, this will install pipenv, install the required dependencies/packages, and activate a virtual environment
+6. Open a command prompt and do the following, this will install pipenv, install the required dependencies/packages, and activate a virtual environment

 ```bash